bhoamikhona/java-in-depth/Section 04/README.md

   - Pre (`++index`, `--index`): Modify index before array access.
   - Post (`index++`, `index--`): Modify index after array access.
   - Ensure index remains within valid array bounds to avoid exceptions.

+### Aritmetic Operation Precedence & Promotion Rules

+#### Operator Precedence

+- Arithmetic Operations in Java follow PEMDAS-LR.
+- PEMDAS-LR rule guides the correct sequence for solving a mathematical expression.
+- It prioritizes operations within parentheses first, followed by exponents or powers.
+- Then, it proceeds with multiplication or division (from left to right), and finally, addition or subtraction (from left to right).

+#### Operand Promotion

+- Operands smaller than `int` viz `byte`, `short`, or `char` are first promoted to `int`.

+#### Same-Type Operations

+- If both operands are `int`, `long`, `float`, or `double`, then operations are carried in that type and evaluated to a value of that type.

+#### Mixed-Type Operations

+- If operands belong to different types, then smaller type is promoted to larger type.
+- Order of promotion: `int` -> `long` -> `float`, -> `double`
+- Note that if you have `long` and `float operands, `long`is promoted to`float`even though`long`is 64 bit and`float` is 32 bit.
+- Type of final result will be of the largest data type in the expression.

 ## Author